Quantum violations in the Instrumental scenario and their relations to the Bell scenario: Introduction

 Classical and quantum physics provide fundamentally different predictions about the correlation which can be observed in experiments with multiple parties.
 Understanding the exact nature of this difference is a central problem in the foundations of quantum physics and is also important for applications in information processing.

 In any experiment, the causal structure of the setup imposes restrictions on the observable correlations.
-Depending on whether the experiment is modeled using classical random variables, quantum states and measurements, or postquantum resources, these limitations may be different, leading to observable differences between classical models, quantum mechanics, and general probabilistic theories.
+Depending on whether the experiment is modeled using classical random variables, quantum states and measurements, or post-quantum resources, these limitations may be different, leading to observable differences between classical models, quantum mechanics, and general probabilistic theories.
 This was first pointed out by Bell \cite{Bell1964}, who found that models which attempt to describe an experiment in terms of causal relations between classical random variables, and where the actions of one party cannot influence the local observations of separate parties, imply restrictions on the observable correlations, known as Bell inequalities.
 Measurements on entangled quantum states shared between the observers, on the other hand, can lead to violation of these inequalities.

 This discovery sparked the study of Bell nonlocality which by now is an active field of research and a cornerstone of quantum theory \cite{Brunner2014}.
 Bell's original setting involves two non-communicating parties each selecting a measurement to perform, and each obtaining a measurement outcome.
-Later studies have considered many variations of this causal structure.
-For example, the use of sequential measurements \cite{Popescu1995}, multiple sources \cite{Branciard2010,Fritz2012}, multiple parties \cite{Bancal2012}, and communication between the parties \cite{Toner2003,Brask2017}.
-In general, the causal structures of all these variants are more complicated than Bell's original setting.
-Here, we go in the opposite direction and identify the simplest causal structure that exhibits a separation between classical, quantum, and postquantum correlations.
+Later studies have considered many variations of this causal structure, for example, {multiple parties,} sequential measurements \cite{Popescu1995}, multiple sources \cite{Branciard2010,Fritz2012}, and communication between the parties \cite{Toner2003,Brask2017}{, as well as broader generalisations of causal modeling to quantum systems, starting from key concepts in classical causality such as Reichenbach's principle \cite{Allen2017} or the causal Markov condition \cite{Costa2016}}.
+In general, the causal structures which have been studied are more complicated than Bell's original setting.
+Here, we go in the opposite direction and identify the simplest causal structure that exhibits a separation between classical, quantum, and post-quantum correlations.